qfshannon/qfshannon/README.md

 # Hi, I'm Quinn! 👋

-I'm a senior at the University of Notre Dame, studying biology and data science.
+I'm a senior at the **University of Notre Dame**, studying **biology and data science**.
+I'm curious about the intersection of data and health, and I enjoy exploring this relationship both technically and ethically.
+This profile showcases my **programming progression** and **data literacy** through ongoing data science projects.

 ## About Me
 - 🎓 Currently taking Introduction to Data Science